rklymentiev/py-for-neuro/chapters/chapter0.md

 **Q: Do I need to have Python installed on my machine?**

 A: You don't have to install Python for this course since you can use Python code windows on this website (built on [Binder](https://mybinder.org/)).
-However, you have to install Python at some point to start doing your own analysis, otherwise what's the point?
+However, you might install Python at some point to start doing your own analysis, otherwise what's the point?
 I will show the best way on how to install Python in the following part.

-**Q: Will this course make me a super proficient computational neuroscientist and increase my popularity in the academia?**
+**Q: Will this course make me a super proficient computational neuroscientist and increase my popularity in the industry?**

 A: Not quite.
-This course will introduce you to the basics of programming, but not the real applications of modeling of human behavior or neuronal processes.
+This course will introduce you to the basics of programming, but later is your own choice if you want to use this knowledge in your work/research.

 **Q: Will this course introduce me to the Python programming so later I can apply this knowledge doing more advanced stuff, like Machine Learning?**